DinoChiesa/Apigee-External-Authorization-1/README.md

   with role-based edit rights and so on.
 Also, Google automatically keeps an audit trail of who changed what.

 In short, a Google sheet is a good fit for storing authorization rules.

 ## Focus on the Pattern

-While I think using a Sheet to store the rules can be an effective approach, you don't have to agree.
+While _I think_ using a cloud-based sheet document to store the rules can be an effective approach, you don't have to agree.
 In any case that is not the main point of this demonstration.
 Please focus on the general pattern, not on the implementation.
 The pattern is: Apigee implementing authorization policy decisions provided by an externalized service.

 ## Provisioning